‘Can’t eat a gift card’: Rural food banks fight to put turkeys on the table

 Overcoming ‘country pride’

-Shaffer’s food pantry in Page County, Va. — where state records show 19.6 percent of the population is food insecure — has kept the shelves stocked thanks to state and local grants, as well as money from the Cares Act.
+Shaffer’s food pantry in Page County, Va. — where state records show 19.6 percent of the population is food insecure — has kept the shelves stocked, thanks to state and local grants, as well as money from the Cares Act.
 Other income sources have been less conventional.

 “Our thrift stores are packed full,” Shaffer said.
 “One good thing about the pandemic is people have been at home clearing out their stuff, so we’re seeing a lot of donations, and we’re encouraging people to come buy local.”